a musical composition consisting of a series of songs

 strutted back to her desk.

-a change from one place or state or subject or stage to another
+a change from one place or state or subject to another

 I just know that starting high school can be a difficult